romannocry/fastapi-trs/backend/Thoughts.md

         - full input via url
         - partial input - full input via form submit
 - Gamification: Transaction can generate points/tokens
+- but we should record the fact that we send a link to fill a transaction?? keep history of completion rate etc..

 Views:
 - Ledger